-With the introduction of the real-time database, Backendless is a great platform for developing games, especially multi-user ones.
-In this series of posts, I will be showing to you how to build a game for iOS with Swift using Backendless.
+With the introduction of our real-time database, Backendless is now an even better platform for developing games, especially multi-user ones.
+In this series of posts, we will be showing to you how to build a game for iOS with Swift using Backendless.
 For a quick overview of the game in action, please watch the video below:

-- Open a command prompt window and run the following command from the project’s root directory:123pod install
+Open a command prompt window and run the following command from the project’s root directory:

 Make sure that the installed Backendless pod is at least version 5.0.5.
-If you see a version number less than that, run the following command:123pod update
+If you see a version number less than that, run the following command:

 The implementation of the game uses the following services and features.
 You will be able to learn how to apply these features and APIs in your own apps:

-- The lower part of the user interface displays the maximum scope of the user as well as the maximum score established in the game among all users.
+The lower part of the user interface displays the maximum score of the user as well as the maximum score established in the game among all users.
 The information about the “world score” is updated in real-time.

 That’s all for now.
 In the next post, we will start diving into the actual code of the game.